Katra (band)

+Katra is a Finnish symphonic metal band founded in 2005 by vocalist Katra Solopuro in Tampere, Finland.
+The band is known for combining classical female vocals with symphonic and gothic metal elements.
+After three albums between 2007 and 2010, the band went on hiatus before returning in 2023 with the single Ever After.

 Members

-Katra Anniina Solopuro (born 10 August 1984 in Tampere, Finland) has been studying piano since the age of 6.
-At 14 she switched to voice lessons.
-Today she studies singing and theatre music in Tampere University of Applied Sciences.
-She also has a background in dance and gymnastics.
-She has a daughter, Illusia, whose father is Risto Katajisto, the guitarist of Lovex.
-In her former bands, Lovex and Essentia, she played keyboard and sang background vocals.
-She was also the vocalist for cover band Coverstone and symphonic metal band Feridea.
+Katra Anniina Solopuro (born 10 August 1984, Tampere) is a Finnish singer, performer and producer.
+She studied musical theatre at from where she gratuated as bachelor of music Tampere University of Applied Sciences and cultural management at HUMAK University of Applied Sciences.

+Outside of KATRA, Solopuro has an international career as a multidisciplinary show artist specializing in fire performance, hooping, and LED art through her production company Lumina Productions.
+She has performed in over 35 countries at corporate events, festivals, galas and large-scale ceremonies.

+She also appeared in theatre, most notably as Demeter in Cats at Tampereen Teatteri (2017–2018).

 Other current members of Katra include guitarist Kristian Kangasniemi (Sonicmind), bassist Johannes Tolonen (Manzana, When the Empire Falls, Plain Fade, Alcoholica), drummer Matti Auerkallio (Avenie, Soulfallen, Duality, Animal House, Mistreaters and Four Hoarsemen), and guitarist Teemu Mätäsjärvi (Alcoholica).

 History

 "Sahara" single (2006) and Katra (2007)

 Solopuro released a single "Sahara" in September 2006.
 Then she formed the band Katra and published the self-titled album Katra through Edel Records in spring 2007.
 The "Sahara" single received much radio play and while on tour, the band started writing new material.
 Katra also released a single that included the songs "Tietäjä" and "Vaaratar".